 Why does Raw Honey differ in color and taste?

 Honey colors and taste can vary depending upon the variety of flower that the bees are visiting.
 The color and taste is all dictated by the flower, plant or tree from which the bees receive their pollen and nectar.
 For example, alfalfa honey is often very light in color and sweet in taste.
 Buckwheat honey is often very dark in color and strong in taste.

 Why does the honey sometimes look heated when it is labeled Raw?

 When honey is first extracted out of the bee hive, it always looks liquefied.
 This is the state of the honey when spun out of the honey combs.
 Depending on the kind of flowers, the honey will crystallize in various time frames.
 For example, goldenrod honey can crystallize in 2-3 weeks and basswood honey 3-4 months.

 Our raw honey is never heated.
 We place our honey in a warm room which is kept at 95 degrees or less before it is poured into the jar.
 This is the temperature the bees keep their hives and it allows us to soften the sometimes rock-hard honey in order to fill our containers with crystallized honey.
 We ensure that our raw honey is 100% raw.

 Why does Raw Honey sometimes separate in the jar?

-Sometimes Raw honey will separate in the jar in which the top part of the jar will look liquefied and the bottom portion will look crystallized.
+Sometimes Raw honey will separate in the jar in which the top part of the jar will look liquefied and the bottom portion will look crystallized due to the enzymes and yeast in the honey.
 This does not mean that the honey has gone bad.
 There can be a few reasons for this to happen.